Kerala Style Interior Design: - Core Elements and Inspiration

 -

-Kerala interiors blend traditional woodwork, earthy colors, and ample natural light.
-Expect cane and teak furniture, sloped ceilings, and brass accents.
-The vibe is airy, welcoming, and tied closely to nature.
+The interiors are designed to let in ample natural light and blend traditional woodwork with earthy color palettes.
+Expect cane and teak furniture, sloped ceilings and brass accents.
+The vibe is airy, welcoming and closely connected to nature.

 -

 Warm neutrals like beige and cream set the tone.
-Fresh greens and yellows echo Kerala landscapes, while deep brown or terracotta can ground spaces.
-Use bright shades sparingly to highlight statements, not overwhelm.
+Fresh greens and yellows echo Kerala’s landscapes, while deep brown or terracotta tones are ideal for grounding a space.
+Make sure you use bright shades only when it is necessary to highlight certain statements on slides.

 -

-Opt for solid woods such as teak or rosewood for furniture and beams.
-Terracotta tiles, brass fixtures, and coir mats reinforce authenticity.
-Natural fabrics like cotton or linen add breezy comfort.
+Opt for solid woods like teak or rosewood for furniture and beams.
+Terracotta tiles, brass faucets and coir floor mats would be suitable.
+Natural fabrics like cotton or linen are ideal.

 -